Knoero/Knoero.github.io/_pages/About.md

 I've been compiling my own study notes for all of the Machine Learning and Deep Learning knowledge I've gathered since becoming familiar with the theories and algorithms.
 I haven't finished it, but I'll keep working on it in my spare time.

 The fascinating and promising intersection between control, optimization, and machine learning is one of my main research interests.
+I'm also open to a wide range of challenging research topics where I can further develop my multi-disciplinary research abilities.
 For more detailed information, please refer to my latest [CV](https://knoero.github.io/files/CV.pdf).